 College disciplinary procedures assure the student's right to procedural and substantive due process to safeguard the personal and confidential information concerning the student.
-These procedures may differ from court procedures in the interest of student welfare and confidence.
+The procedures of the Disciplinary Committee need not conform to the strict behavior of a civil courtroom; however, the student(s) shall be treated fairly and shall be given the opportunity to respond to the accusation.
 Procedures and rules have been developed to assure fair hearing and appeal.

 The Dean of Students makes disciplinary decisions at the administrative level and refers appropriate appeals to the College Disciplinary Committee where the fundamental elements of due process are followed through a fair and reasonable hearing.
 The Dean may suspend a student at any time pending a formal hearing if, in his/her opinion, the presence of a student on campus would seriously disrupt the normal operation of the College.
-The Dean of Students is responsible for coordinating all disciplinary procedures and for maintaining appropriate records of student conduct and disciplinary actions.
+The Dean of Students is responsible for coordinating all disciplinary procedures and maintaining appropriate records of student conduct and disciplinary actions.
+Disciplinary Disposition Forms are completed for all non-academic violations housed with Campus Police.

 Alleged violations of College regulations, with the exception of those related to academic matters, must be filed in writing with Campus Police in order to initiate disciplinary review.
 Alleged violations of an academic nature must be filed in writing with the Dean of Students.
-Any student, faculty member, or staff member may register a complaint.
-Once initiated, the Dean of Students will then inform the accused in writing, will request a conference, and will render a decision to the student regarding the case in question.
-The decision will be one of the following: